Selkie: Icelandic folk-tales

 The folk-tale "Selshamurinn" ("The Seal-Skin") published by Jón Árnason offers an Icelandic analogue of the selkie folk tale.
 The tale relates how a man from Mýrdalur forced a woman transformed from a seal to marry him after taking possession of her seal-skin.
 She discovers the key to the chest in her husband's usual clothes when he dresses up for a Christmas outing, and the seal woman is reunited with the male seal who was her betrothed partner.

 Another such tale was recorded by Jón Guðmundsson the Learned (in 1641), and according to him these seal folk were sea-dwelling elves called marmennlar (mermen and mermaids).
-His tale is of a man who comes across the dancing and celebrating of elves within a cave by the ocean.
+His tale is of a man who comes across elves dancing and celebrating within a cave by the ocean.
 The cave is lined with the sealskins of the dancing elves.
 As soon as the elves take notice of the man, they rush to don their skins and dive back into the ocean.
 However, the man is able to steal the smallest of the skins, sliding it underneath his clothes.
 The owner of the skin tries to retrieve her skin from the man but he quickly takes hold of the young elf and takes her to his home to be his wife.
 The man and the elf are together for two years, producing two children, a boy and a girl, but the elf harbors no love for the man.
 During this time, the former elf woman's elf husband swims along the shore by the couple's home.
 One day, the elf woman finds her skin, and runs away, never to be seen again.

 Scientist Fridtjof Nansen reported another Icelandic tale of the seal-woman: a man passes by the sea and hears sounds coming out of a cave.
 He finds a pile of discarded sealskins nearby and fetches one of them.
 Later that same day, he returns to the cave and finds a weeping young woman – the owner of the sealskin he took home.
 The man brings the woman to his house; they marry and have children.
 One day, while the man is away fishing, the woman finds her sealskin, says goodbye to her human family and departs to the sea.

 A more distant echo of selkie-type stories may be found in the medieval story of the demonic woman Selkolla (whose name means 'Seal-head').